SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 Affordable emergency lighting is now at your fingertips!

-The Luna LED Light is great low cost lighting system for any camper who wants a low current drain and effective camp light.
+The Luna LED Light is a great low-cost lighting system for any camper who wants a low current drain and effective camp light.
 It works extremely well with the Goal 10, Guide 10 battery packs with the USB port.
 There is more than sufficient light for a tent or small camp space at a 20 hour operation time on the Guide 10 battery pack.

 The Luna 1-Watt LED USB Stick Light from Goal Zero is handy to illuminate anything from a keyboard to the interior of your camping tent.
 The Luna’s low power draw makes it a long-lasting light solution.
 It features 10 LED bulbs that draw only a single watt of power via a USB port, giving you an efficient light source wherever you need it.